-&lt;sup>5 Quebec.
+5 Quebec.
 Ministry of Education.
 Information Document, 6.

-REFERRAL to PROFESSIONALS PROCEDURES
+REFERRAL to IN-SCHOOL PROFESSIONALS PROCEDURES

 - 1. Teacher after consulting the student's confidential file, completes and submits to the principal the REQUEST FOR STUDENT IDENTIFICATION/SERVICING form (Annex 2) to request services. - 1.1.
 Principal presents the request to the SLSNC.
 The accelerated path established by the SLSNC may be used for urgent cases. - 1.2.
-The principal (or delegate) discusses the potential referral with the professional(s) concerned to validate the appropriateness of the referral. - 2.
-For NEW requests for a referral initiated by the professionals first: - 2.1.
-Professionals will first consult the other professional(s) concerned. - 2.2.
-Professional must present his/her request to the principal who then presents it to SLSNC.
-The accelerated path established by the SLSNC may be used for urgent cases. - 2.3.
-The professional completes a referral form and the principal ensures that the parents are contacted to have a consent form signed. - 3.
-For referrals from one professional to another: If it is anticipated that further assessment would be required by another professional: - 3.1.
-Professionals will first consult the other professional(s) concerned. - 3.2.
-The referring professional needs to present the referral to the school principal.
-SLSNC does not need to be involved in this case. - 3.3.
-The principal (or delegate) discusses the potential referral with the professional(s) concerned to validate the appropriateness of the referral. - 3.4.
-The professional completes a referral form and the principal ensures that the parents are contacted to have a consent form signed.
+The principal (or delegate) discusses the potential referral with the in-school professional(s) concerned to validate the appropriateness of the referral. - 2.
+For NEW requests for a referral initiated by the in-school professionals first: - 2.1.
+In-school professionals will first consult the other in-school professional(s) concerned. - 2.2.
+In-school professional must present his/her request to the principal who then presents it to SLSNC.
+The accelerated path established by the SLSNC may be used for urgent cases. - 3.
+For referrals from one in-school professional to another: If it is anticipated that further assessment would be required by another professional: - 3.1.
+In-school professionals will first consult the other professional(s) concerned. - 3.2.
+The principal (or delegate) discusses the potential referral with the professional(s) concerned to validate the appropriateness of the referral. - 4.
+For requests initiated by the principal: - 4.1.
+The principal must discuss the referral at SLSNC.
+The accelerated path established by the SLSNC may be used for urgent cases. - 4.2.
+The principal (or delegate) discusses the potential referral with the in-school professional(s) concerned to validate the appropriateness of the referral.